Match Point | 2005

 While she waits for that big acting break, Nola pays the rent by working in trendy clothes boutique Paul & Joe, 39 Ledbury Road, some way to the west in Notting Hill.
 Still further west, in the villagey enclave of Holland Park, Chris and Nola steal a clandestine lunchbreak at stylish restaurant Julie's, 135 Portland Road, W11.
 Maybe Woody Allen should bring out his own series of guides to the best bars, hotels, art-house cinemas and restaurants.
 Julie's, by the way, is just around the corner from David Hemmings’ photographic studio in Sixties classic Blowup.

-Yes, it’s another great place to eat – back in the West End, a block north of Marble Arch tube.
+And here's another great place to eat – back in the West End, a block north of Marble Arch tube.
 Locanda Locatelli, 8 Seymour Street, is the glamorous Italian restaurant in which Chris's infidelity is almost uncovered when a friend recalls seeing him hail a taxi near Nola's flat.

 Chris’s life continues to get more complicated when he gets engaged to Chloe.
 Nola is surprised to see him coming out of jeweller Asprey, 165-169 New Bond Street – since he'd told her he was on holiday in Sardinia.
 In fact, Chris always seems to be caught leaving expensive shops in this movie.
 He gets the chance to boast his good fortune when he bumps into old tennis opponent Henry (Rupert Penry Jones) as he exits another jeweller, Cartier, 175-176 New Bond Street.